autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/class-design.md

 - The class name should be in `CamelCase`.
 - Node classes should inherit from `rclcpp::Node`.
-- The constructor should be explicit.
+- The constructor must be marked be explicit.
-- The constructor should take `rclcpp::NodeOptions` as an argument.
+- The constructor must take `rclcpp::NodeOptions` as an argument.
 - Default node name:
   - should not have `autoware_` prefix.
   - should **NOT** have `_node` suffix.